 Investment in public transit remains a high priority in the NJTPA region.
 Every year, transit receives roughly half of the $1 billion in federal transportation funding annually allocated by the NJTPA.
 Most of this funding is used for maintaining a state of good repair of existing transit vehicles, facilities and services.

-(CHSTP) which provides a regional perspective for ongoing efforts to improve mobility for “transportation disadvantaged” people including: seniors who do not drive, persons with disabilities who do not drive; low income persons without a reliable way to get to work and rural travelers who face transportation challenges.
+Municipalities and subregions receive support for shuttles and other mobility initiatives through Local Transit Grants.
+These grants are guided by the Coordinated Public Transit Human Services Transportation Plan (CPTHSTP) which provides a regional perspective for ongoing efforts to improve mobility for transportation disadvantaged people including: seniors, persons with disabilities, low income persons without a reliable way to get to work and rural travelers who face transportation challenges.